mathewjordan/yith/README.md

 ## Limitations

-- Yith is a proof of concept and should net yet be used for production sites.
+- Yith is a proof of concept and should net yet be used for production sites
-- Yith currently only works with IIIF Presentation 3.0 API manifests.
+- Yith currently only works with IIIF Presentation 3.0 API manifests
-- Yith is optimized for usage with manifests where the initial index of `items` in the `body` is of `"type": "Image"`.
+- Yith is optimized for usage with manifests where the initial index of `items` in the `body` is of `"type": "Image"`

 ## Next Steps

-- Introduce casual loading mechanism and refine manifest request order.
+- Introduce casual loading mechanism and refine manifest request order
-- Introduce _Comparison_ component for 2-up analysis
+- Add attribution to _Comparison_ component teasers
 - Simplify and modularize componentry

 ## Components